ethanimproving/Family-Ideas/Bible Notes/Let The Dead Bury Their Dead - Pastor Shelley.md

 Wives are supposed to do everything that their husbands say.
 The Bible says “As unto the Lord.”
 The same way you would submit to your boss, or to God, you should submit to your husband.
 Unless your husband says to do something sinful, submit to God over him.
 He isn’t submitting to his authority (God) in that instance.
 Ephesians 5:22-24

+# Freedom Is The Right Rules

 Real freedom is to do whatever God wants when God wants it.
-A gosh is only free when it’s in the after.
+A fish is only free when it’s in the after.
 It was a rule.
 Freedom isn’t the absence of rules, but the right rule.
 John 2:5

 Labor by Paris Paloma: